auth0/docs/articles/quickstart/webapp/laravel/01-login.md

 ## Install and Configure Laravel 5.5

-If you're installing Auth0 to an existing app, you can skip this section.
+If you are installing Auth0 to an existing app, you can skip this section.
 Otherwise, walk through the Laravel guides below to get started with a sample project.

 1. **[Installation](https://laravel.com/docs/5.5/installation)**
     * Use any of the install methods listed to start a new project